About Ethics Bowl

 See the IEB National Ethics Bowl Championships page for detailed information on the national competition and forms.

-Eighteenth Intercollegiate Ethics BowlSM Competition to be held at APPE Annual Meeting in Jacksonville, Florida on February 27, 2014.
+Nineteenth Intercollegiate Ethics BowlSM Competition to be held at APPE Annual Meeting in Costa Mesa, California on Sunday, February 22, 2015.

-The Seventeenth Intercollegiate Ethics BowlSM was held February 28, 2013, in San Antonio, Texas, as a part of the Association for Practical and Professional Ethics 2013 22nd Annual Meeting.
+The Eightteenth Intercollegiate Ethics BowlSM was held February 27, 2014, in Jacksonville, Florida, as a part of the Association for Practical and Professional Ethics 2014 23nd Annual Meeting.
 Colleges and universities across the United States and throughout the world who qualified in a regional bowl were invited to enter a team of undergraduate students in the national competition.

 The Intercollegiate Ethics BowlSM (IEB) is a team competition that combines the excitement and fun of a competitive tournament with an innovative approach to education in practical and professional ethics for undergraduate students.
 Recognized widely by educators, the IEB has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/PhilosophyDocumentation Center’s 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the IEB all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.